lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Supporting multiple window sizes for fragmentation

 For ACK-Always or ACK-on-Error, implementers MAY opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
 For example, a large window size SHOULD be used for packets that need to be split into a large number of tiles.
 However, when the number of tiles required to carry a packet is low, a smaller window size, and thus a shorter Bitmap, MAY be sufficient to provide reception status on all tiles.
-If multiple window sizes are supported, the Rule ID MAY be used to signal the window size in use for a specific packet transmission.
+If multiple window sizes are supported, the Rule ID MAY signal the window size in use for a specific packet transmission.

 The same window size MUST be used for the transmission of all tiles that belong to the same SCHC Packet.